Fdawgs/yh-sider-obfuscation-service/README.md

 4. Configure the application using the environment variables in `.env.production`
 5. Run `NODE_ENV=production yarn start`

 The service should now be up and running on the port set in the config.
-You should see the following output in `logs/obs-service-YYYY-MM-DD.log` or the log file specified using the `LOGGER_ROTATION_FILENAME` environment variable:
+You should see the following output in stdout or the log file specified using the `LOGGER_ROTATION_FILENAME` environment variable:

 ```json
 {